 Goblin Slayer: Goblin’s Crown movie adapts the story of the Goblin Paladin of fan-favorite Volume 5

-Note: It is currently unclear whether Goblin’s Crown is a Goblin Slayer movie or simply an OVA episode that’s being screened in Japanese movie theaters.
-This article will be updated once this information has been confirmed.
+Note: Goblin’s Crown is being treated more like a Goblin Slayer movie even though technically it’s just a feature-length OVA episode that’s being screened in Japanese movie theaters.

 Fans of the books were able to take one glance at the Goblin Slayer: Goblin’s Crown movie poster and guess that the snowy scene was taken straight from Volume 5.
-This guess is likely accurate because it just so happens that Goblin’s Crown is also the title for Chapter 6 of Volume 5.
+It just so happens that Goblin’s Crown is also the title for Chapter 6 of Volume 5.

 Warning: The following contains potential major spoilers/plot summary concerning the story of the Goblin Slayer movie/OVA episode.

 It all starts simply enough when Goblin Slayer accepts a quest to rescue a missing young swordswoman who is a noble.
 The party travels to the cold north and discover that an ancient dwarven fortress has become a nest for goblins.